Peter Franquart

 Peter Franquart (born 4 January 1985) is a French former professional footballer who played as a defender.

 Career

-Franquart began his career 1997 with OSC Lille and played 92 games with 4 goals for the reserve, before being promoted to first team 2004.
+Franquart began his career 1997 with Lille and played 92 games with 4 goals for the reserve, before being promoted to first team 2004.
 He played his first game on 20 August 2005 against Sochaux.
-On 8 January 2009, he was loaned out from Lille to play for Le Havre AC.
+On 8 January 2009, he was loaned out from Lille to play for Le Havre.
 He returned to Lille in summer 2009.
-On 28 August 2009, Franquart signed for Belgian club R. Charleroi S.C. on loan for one season.
+On 28 August 2009, Franquart signed for Belgian club Charleroi on loan for one season.